 But there’s a specific kind of radiation that’s particularly harmful to living things: ionizing radiation, and often more specifically gamma radiation.

-A whole lot of things emit radiation.
-For example, your body is made out of a lot of carbon.
+Because a whole lot of things emit radiation.
+For example, carbon makes up most of your body.
 Well, some of that carbon is radioactive too.
-So, your body itself is going to release radiation.
+Your body itself releases radiation.

 But the thing is… well, radiation is all over the place.
 Mining and burning coal (or any other fossil fuel) releases—go way back above—radon.

-And so the question is more like: should we extract the energy that’s going to be released by nuclear decay anyway?
+Finally, the question is more like: should we extract the energy that’s going to be released by nuclear decay anyway?